Failure to Stop or Report Sexual or Assaultive Offense Against Child: Texas Penal Code §38.17

 2024 Best Lawyers "Ones to Watch" logo with Nick Toufexis stamp

-For this law to apply, you must have personally observed the commission or attempted commission of either Aggravated Sexual Assault or Continuous Sexual Abuse of Young Child or Children.
+For conduct prior to September 1, 2025, this law would apply only if you personally observed the commission or attempted commission of either Aggravated Sexual Assault or Continuous Sexual Abuse of Young Child or Children.

 In order to obtain a conviction for this offense, the state’s attorneys must also prove that you could have assisted the child or immediately reported the commission of the offense without placing yourself in danger of suffering serious bodily injury or death.

-This law does not apply to people who have a heightened responsibility for the child (like a parent or guardian or teacher), as described below.
-People with those types of enhanced responsibilities are covered under the felony offense of Injury to a Child if they fail to report abuse.
+Prior to the 2025 amendments, this law did not apply to people who have a heightened responsibility for the child (like a parent or guardian or teacher), as described below.
+Those individuals could be prosecuted under other statutes—most notably Injury to a Child—and there is also a separate offense for Failure to Report Child Abuse or Neglect.

-The Penal Code codifies the Texas Failure to Stop or Report Aggravated Sexual Assault of Child law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
-Learn more about the Texas offense of Failure to Stop or Report Aggravated Sexual Assault of Child below.
+The Penal Code classifies the Texas Failure to Stop or Report Sexual or Assaultive Offense Against Child law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
+Learn more about the Texas offense of Failure to Stop or Report Sexual or Assaultive Offense Against Child below.

-What is the current Texas law about Failure to Stop or Report Aggravated Sexual Assault of Child?
+What is the current Texas law about Failure to Stop or Report Sexual or Assaultive Offense Against Child?

-The current Texas law defines the offense of Failure to Stop or Report Aggravated Sexual Assault of Child in Penal Code Section §38.17 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo provides the current law defining Failure to Stop or Report Sexual or Assaultive Offense Against Child in Penal Code Section §38.17, as follows:[1]

-(1) the actor observes the commission or attempted commission of an offense prohibited by Section 21.02 or 22.021(a)(2)(B) under circumstances in which a reasonable person would believe that an offense of a sexual or assaultive nature was being committed or was about to be committed against the child;
+(1) the actor observes the commission or attempted commission of an offense under circumstances in which a reasonable person would believe that an offense of a sexual or assaultive nature was being committed or was about to be committed against a child;

 (2) the actor fails to assist the child or immediately report the commission of the offense to a peace officer or law enforcement agency; and